Hike the High Point Chapter

 Hikers may either cross the creek as a ford or follow one of these alternate routes to bypass the creek entirely:

 Eastbound - where the trail crosses Forest Road 576, turn right to follow Forest Road 576 east.
-Turn left at the intersection with Forest Road 571, and pick up the Trail going east where it crosses Forest Road 571.
+Turn left to go north on Forest Road 571, and pick up the Trail going east where it crosses Forest Road 571.

 Westbound - where the trail crosses Forest Road 571, turn left to follow Forest Road 571 southwest.
 Turn right onto Forest Road 576, and pick up the Trail going south where it crosses Forest Road 576.